modellinghub/modellinghub.github.io/content/thankyou.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-We'' get back to you!
+Thanks for submitting your question, We'll get back to you!